-Lightfoot Capital Partners LP and Lightfoot Capital Partners GP LLC

-The fair value of Lightfoot as of March 31, 2014 increased \$634 thousand, or 6.0 percent, as compared to the valuation at December 31, 2013, primarily due to the change in value of Arc Logistics publicly traded shares and the decrease in the discount for the lack of marketability to the Company.
-The Company received a first quarter dividend of approximately \$187 thousand.
-Arc Logistics continues to concentrate a majority of its capital expenditures on projects that increase revenue and reduce operating expenses.
-Arc Logistics is also analyzing various strategic alternatives and acquisitions that would be expected to provide incremental earnings.
+The fair value of Lightfoot Capital Partners, LP and Lightfoot Capital Partners GP LLC (collectively, "Lightfoot") as of June 30, 2014 increased \$1.8 million, or 16.9 percent, as compared to the valuation at December 31, 2013, primarily due to the change in value of Arc Logistics' publicly traded shares and a decrease in the Company's marketability discount.
+The Company received a second quarter distribution of approximately \$184 thousand.

-Based on the minimum quarterly distributions that Arc Logistics plans to make following its IPO as described in its IPO prospectus, and ongoing discussions with Lightfoot's management, the Company currently expects to receive distributions of approximately \$900 thousand from Lightfoot during fiscal 2014, funded primarily by Lightfoot's distributions from Arc Logistics.
+Based on the minimum quarterly distributions that Arc Logistics plans to make following its IPO as described in its IPO prospectus, and ongoing discussions with Lightfoot's management, the Company currently expects to receive distributions of approximately \$900 thousand from Lightfoot during fiscal 2014, provided there are no reductions in the distributions to fund other uses of capital at Lightfoot.
+The Company expects distributions to be funded primarily by Lightfoot's distributions from Arc Logistics.
 However, both the ability of Arc Logistics to make quarterly distributions and the amount of such distributions will be dependent on Arc Logistics' business results, and neither Arc Logistics nor Lightfoot is under any obligation to make such distributions.
 Accordingly, there can be no assurance that our expectations concerning 2014 distributions from Lightfoot will be realized.